Selling a House with Mold in Texas: What You Need to Know

 How does mold impact a home’s sale price in Texas?

-What steps should I take if my home has water damage that led to mold growth?
+What steps should I take if my home has water damage that leads to mold growth?

 Can I sell a house “as-is” if it has mold issues in Texas?

-Yes, you can sell “as-is,” but you must disclose all known mold problems.
-Not doing so could lead to legal issues if undisclosed defects are found later.
+You can sell “as-is,” but disclose all mold issues.
+Not doing so could result in legal concerns if undisclosed faults are found.

 What are some mold prevention tips for homeowners looking to sell in Texas?